gizmodata/ibis-gizmosql/README.md

 **Note** - This assumes that you have your Github Access Token stored as an env var named `{GITHUB_ACCESS_TOKEN}`.
 See: [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more information.

 > [!NOTE]
-> GizmoSQL is a licensed product.
-You must purchase a license to acquire a Github token and license key file.
-You can purchase a license key from [GizmoData](https://gizmodata.com/gizmosql).
+> GizmoSQL is a licensed-product - you MUST have a valid license key to use it for production purposes.
+See repo: https://github.com/gizmodata/generate-jwt-license to generate a license key file.
+> If you run GizmoSQL without a valid license key - it will print this warning message:
+> WARNING - GizmoSQL is currently running in unlicensed mode.
+This mode is intended for development, evaluation, or testing purposes only.
+> To obtain a valid license key, please contact GizmoData LLC Sales at info@gizmodata.com

 ```bash
 ```shell